 I don't remember all of this craziness - when did the march madness bracket challenge excitement start?

 The tournament itself began in 1939.
 The term “March Madness” originates from Illinois High School basketball, but the term was officially copyrighted by the NCAA in 1988.
 By 2005, the NCAA tournament had become the second most popular sporting event amongst gamblers in the sports books, office pools or online.
 (Super Bowl is the most popular).

 Everyone in my office has a bracket, so who is actually working?
 How much money is lost from unproductive employees?

 Nearly 70 million people filled out brackets in 2017 and it’s estimated that $6.3 billion was lost in work productivity during the tournament last year.

 Which university has won the most NCAA championship titles?

 UCLA (University of California - Los Angeles) has won the most with 11 national championship titles.

 Do women's college basketball teams have a similar tournament?

 Yes.
 The women's tournament started in 1982 and is a similar structure to the men's tournament.
-Keep an eye out for the UCONN team, which is entering the tournament on the heels of an undefeated regular season.
+Keep an eye out for the Fighting Irish of Notre Dame, who will be defending their championship this year .